 Faux Stone Painting Techniques

 Pour a small amount of the first color into a paint tray and then use a painting sponge to create splotches of one of these colors onto your base coat across the entire surface of the countertop.
-It is designed to look like natural rock such as marble and slate without the cost and difficulty of using real minerals.
+Dip the sponge in the glaze mixture and working one stone at a time dab it onto the wall.